YK7188/YK_Lab/10-Lab: Windows Update Management with Intune/README.md

 <br>
 <img src="https://github.com/YK7188/YK_Lab1/blob/main/docs/images/10-Lab%3A%20Windows%20Update%20Management%20with%20Intune/15.%20conflict%20list.jpg" width="600">

-    per setting status image

-The status changed to Succeeded.
+Later, the status changed to Succeeded.

-    succeeded image
+---

 ## Key points

 ✔ Feature Update Policy overrides Update Ring for version.

-✔ When there is conflict between Update ring configs and override device configs, the settings will not apply properly.
+✔ When there is conflict between Update ring and device config, the settings will not apply properly.